Frequently Asked Questions:

 -

-For context, the current market rate for entry-level psychotherapy in the province often ranges between $175-$190 per 50-minute session
+For context, the current market rate for entry-level psychotherapy (new-graduates) in the province often ranges between $175-$190 per 50-minute session

 -